 “Drive-thru” sequoia brought down by storm

-Fans are mourning a giant sequoia in California that's famous for a "drive-thru" hole carved into its trunk.
-A massive storm toppled the mighty tree.
+Fans are mourning a giant sequoia in California.
+It is famous for a "drive-thru" hole carved into its trunk.
+A huge storm toppled the mighty tree.

 The tree shattered when it went down Jan.
-8, Calaveras Big Trees State Park volunteer Jim Allday said.
+8. That is what Calaveras Big Trees State Park volunteer Jim Allday said.

 "It was majestic," he said.
 "Now it's basically a pile of rubble."

-A tunnel was carved into the tree's trunk in the 1880s to allow tourists to pass through, though it weakened the giant.
-The tunnel had allowed cars to pass, but only pedestrians could cross in recent decades.
+A tunnel was carved into the tree's trunk in the 1880s.
+It allowed tourists to pass through.
+It weakened the giant.
+The tunnel used to let cars pass.
+But only pedestrians crossed in recent decades.

-Generations of locals and tourists have visited the tree, posing for photos and carving their names into it.
+Generations of locals and tourists have visited the tree.
+They posed for photos and carved their names into it.
 After it fell, many took to social media, posting their memories of the tree.

-"It's kind of like someone in the family has died," said Joyce Brown, a 65-year-old retired middle school teacher who has been visiting the tree since she was 12 and owns a cabin in nearby Arnold.
+"It is kind of like someone in the family has died," said Joyce Brown.
+She is a 65-year-old retired middle school teacher.
+She has been visiting the tree since she was 12.
+She owns a cabin in nearby Arnold.

-Brown said four generations of her family spent countless hours at the tree and often took out-of-town visitors there, some from as far away as Turkey.
+Brown said four generations of her family spent a lot of hours at the tree.
+They often took out-of-town visitors there.
+Some of those visitors came from as far away as Turkey.

 "Everyone who went there was shocked at how big a tree could be," she said.
 "As a child you think you had come to a land of giants, that there must be giant people and giant animals living there because of the diameter of these trees."

-Sumner Crawford remembers every detail of his first visit to the tree as a kid in the 1990s.
+Sumner Crawford remembers every detail of his first visit to the tree.
+He first saw it as a child in the 1990s.

-"It was so different and so odd," said Crawford, who grew up on a farm in Virginia and now lives in Charleston, South Carolina.
-He recently visited the tree again, reliving those memories.
+"It was so different and so odd," said Crawford.
+He grew up on a farm in Virginia.
+He now lives in Charleston, South Carolina.
+He recently visited the tree again.
+He relived those memories.

-"I feel like it's part of my personal history.
-So it's a bummer to see it go," he said.
+"I feel like it is part of my personal history.
+So it is a bummer to see it go," he said.

-John Ripper, a 55-year-old printer in Northville, Michigan, said he and his wife visited the tree in May 2015.
+John Ripper is a 55-year-old printer in Northville, Michigan.
+He said he and his wife visited the tree in May 2015.

-Ripper said he can't believe such a massive and sturdy-looking tree was felled by a storm.
+Ripper said he can't believe such a huge and sturdy-looking tree was felled by a storm.

-"In the blink of an eye, it's gone," he said.
-"There's this giant tree everyone remembers, and it's going to be laying there in plain sight.
+"In the blink of an eye, it is gone," he said.
+"There's this giant tree everyone remembers.
+And it is going to be laying there in plain sight.
 The dead giant."

 CRITICAL THINKING QUESTION